 Holistic counseling is working and collaborating with a licensed counselor and psychotherapist who comes from a perspective that each person, each client, is already whole.
-Wholeness in this sense means that the totality of who that person is, is greater and more powerful than the sum of what they are suffering from and need help with.
+Their body, mind, heart and spirit (however a client defines 'spirit') are connected and work together to create a larger awareness to a wholeness that already exists inside.
+In other words, this wholeness means that who that person is, is greater and more powerful than the sum of what they are suffering from or need support for.

 This perspective of wholeness is based on the concept of holism which has been around more than a couple of thousand years.
 It is has become an approach that helps a holistic licensed counselor, along with their training in counseling psychology and various psychotherapies, to consider what assessment and treatment options may be useful.
 It also supports the client in discovering inner strengths, which may help with their distress and mental pain.
 This holistic perspective works both ways.
 It’s an approach or framework a counselor uses along with their psychological training to do their job and it supports the client in meeting their goals.